 Property Management Career Options, Duties and Employment Outlook

-Property managers have a variety of responsibilities, including overseeing the maintenance of rental buildings and grounds, handling tenant issues and taking care of finances associated with the property.
+Property managers oversee the maintenance of rental buildings and grounds, handle tenant issues and take care of finances associated with the property.
 Careers in property management range from residential on-site management of apartment buildings to corporate jobs working for management companies who handle large retail, commercial or industrial properties.
 A high school diploma may be sufficient for some positions, but many employers look for managers with a bachelor's or master's degree in real estate, business administration, finance or public administration.

 Career Options in Property Management